guybedford/es-module-shims/README.md

 All modules are still loaded with the native browser module loader, but with their specifiers rewritten then executed as Blob URLs, so there is a relatively minimal overhead to using a polyfill approach like this.

+#### Multiple Import Maps

+Multiple import maps are not currently supported in any native implementation, Chromium support is currently being tracked in https://bugs.chromium.org/p/chromium/issues/detail?id=927119.

+In polyfill mode, multiple import maps are therefore not supported.

+In shim mode, support for multiple `importmap-shim` scripts follows the [import map extensions](https://github.com/guybedford/import-maps-extensions) proposal.

-#### Dynamic and External Import Maps
+#### External Import Maps

-Import maps with a `src` attribute are not currently supported in any native implementations.
+External import maps (using a `"src"` attribute) are not currently supported in any native implementation.

-Dynamic injections of import maps into the page via eg:
+In polyfill mode, external import maps are therefore not supported.

+In shim mode, external import maps are fully supported.

+#### Dynamic Import Maps

+Support for dynamically injecting import maps with JavaScript via:

 ```js
 document.body.appendChild(Object.assign(document.createElement('script'), {